Laufire/kiss/Notes.md

 * To build a simple and powerful front-end-framework that enables "truly" rapid development.

+* To achieve scalability, performance and flibility through the simplicty of design

 * It should work well with other libraries; as the goal is to design a host for plugins (mainly UI controls).

 * The learning curve should be very small; as unwanted complexity might hurt agility.